cfe-lab/MiCall/CONTRIBUTING.md

 Test data
 ---------
 1. Create a data folder somewhere on your workstation, like ~/data.
 Create subdirectories called miseq and RAW_DATA.
+Add folders RAW_DATA/MiSeq/runs.
 2. Connect to the shared drive [using CIFS][cifs] and mount smb://192.168.68.144/RAW_DATA as /media/RAW_DATA.
 3. Navigate down to /media/RAW_DATA/MiSeq/runs, pick a recent folder, and make sure it has a file named needsprocessing.
-4. Copy SampleSheet.csv to a sample run folder under your local RAW_DATA folder.
+4. Copy SampleSheet.csv to a sample run folder under your local RAW_DATA/MiSeq/runs folder.
 5. Navigate down to Data\Intensities\BaseCalls, and copy a few of the .fastq.gz files to your sample run folder.
-6. Select all the .fastq.gz files you copied, right click, and choose Extract Here.
-7. Delete the compressed versions of the files.

 Running the code
 ----------------